 Detailed Reviews: Finding the Best Chef Shoes

 The world of chef shoes is complicated and expansive.
 You’d think that a box full of black shoes would be simple.
 You’d be wrong.
 Chefs need to ensure they have the right information to make an informed decision that meets their needs.
-Chefs are on their feet well over 40 hours a week.
-A pair of high-quality shoes is a must.
-Anything else over extended time frames will lead to potentially permanent damage down the road.

 For more details read our complete review of the Birkenstock Professional Profi Birki Slip Resistant Work Shoe.